The Wall Ball station is the last station in a HYROX event. You’re nearly at the finish line, but there’s still a lot of work to do!

 HYROX Wall Balls Technique

 Your technique with the wall balls can be very important.
-At a minimum you’ll need to ensure you are adhering to the standards and, in particular, are squatting deep enough with each rep. As already mentioned, if you struggle with this in the event, they can provide a box for you to make contact with on each rep. However, this is obviously something you want to be working on in training as much as possible if you do struggle with a deep squat.
+At a minimum you’ll need to ensure you are adhering to the standards and, in particular, are squatting deep enough with each rep. As already mentioned, if you struggle with this in the event, they can provide a box for you to make contact with on each rep. However, this is obviously something you want to be working on in training as much as possible in advance of your race

 Aside from the depth of squat you should: